valinorearth/demo-report.valinor.earth/contact.md

 permalink: /contact/
 ---

 Email `(hi@oinam.com)` is always the first and best communication medium, and we are happy to get yours.
 We love thoughtful emails and would definitely reply.
-Please, tell me know who you are and your message be clear, and if you have a specific ask, an offer, an actionable item, or, well perhaps just a “Hi”.
+Please, tell us who you are and your message be clear, and if you have a specific ask, an offer, an actionable item, or, well perhaps just a “Hi”.

 ---